alexbarton/backup-script/README.md

 ## Configuration

-All defauklt configuration variables are read from `/etc/backup-script.conf`, from `/etc/backup-script.d/backup-script.conf` (deprecated).
-The individual systems are configured using individual files in `/etc/backup-script.d/`, one for each system to backup (files ending in `*.sh` are skipped).
+All default configuration variables are read from `/etc/backup-script.conf` or from `/etc/backup-script.d/backup-script.conf` (deprecated).
+The individual systems are configured using individual files in `/etc/backup-script.d/`, one for each system to backup (files ending in `*.sh` are skipped, as well as files named `backup-script.conf`).
+Please avoid spaces and other "special" characters!

 Variables in `backup-script.conf` must be prefixed with `default_` to define default values for all systems.

-All default can be overwritten in individual system configuration files.
+All defaults can be overwritten in individual system configuration files.

 For example: